YaminAlam/Web-Design-Challenge/README.md

 # Web Visualization Dashboard

-Web Visualization Dashboard of weather in 500+ cities at different latitudes relative to the equator line.
-The visualizations show temperature, humidity, cloudiness, and wind speed using HTML5, CSS, and Bootstrap4.
+ Web Visualization of the weather of 500+ cities across the world of varying distance from the equator.

 https://yaminalam.github.io/Web-Design-Challenge/